daniellidg/react-seed/README_en.md

-This repo is a boilerplate for webpack + react + react-router + redux + es6 + antd project.
+This repo is a boilerplate for webpack + react + react-router + redux + es6 + antd + react-intl project.
 You could use it as a base to build your own web app.

 ### Requirements